Oreoluwa-IVT/Attendance-Systems-Using-RFID-Readers-/README.md

 # Attendance-Systems-Using-RFID-Readers-
-Scan RFID Card with an RFID Reader.
+Scan RFID Cards with an RFID Reader.
 We use SPI for data transder, atmega microcontrollers for data processing and an LCD to show the state of authentication